 The boxes are deep enough to store craft materials and small manipulatives like these bottles.

 I collected pill bottles, put a cotton ball in each, and put a few drops of extract on each one.
 The last one had rose-scented perfume.

-It’s also a great opportunity to work in language as well as practicing artic.
+Hands-on activities are also a great opportunity to work in language as well as practicing articulation.

 FREEBIE!
 Here’s a practice sheet I use with my “smell bottle” activity.

 You’ll get plenty of practice opportunities with this fun articulation therapy activity.
 Have your children ask for the bottle they want to smell and say, “I want to smell this one.”